sunface/rust-by-practice/en/src/collections/vector.md

 # Vector
-Vectors are re-sizable arrays.
+Vectors are resizable arrays.
 Like slices, their size is not known at compile time, but they can grow or shrink at any time.

 ### Basic Operations
 1. 🌟🌟🌟